 The Scheme's NRA is age 65.
-This is the age at which your pension benefits from the Scheme are payable without an early retirement reduction.
+This is the age at which your pension benefits from the Scheme are payable without reduction.
 However, in certain circumstances you can choose to start to receive your Scheme pension before or after reaching age 65.